 As outlined on the Guideline Development Process page, these guidelines are developed by a task force of experts who perform a systematic review of all published evidence on the topic.
 The evidence is then assessed using GRADE (Grading of Recommendations Assessment, Development and Evaluation).
 Evidence-based clinical practice recommendations are developed to provide overall diagnostic or treatment strategies for patients, taking into account the quality of evidence, balance of benefits versus harms, patient values and preferences and resource use.
 A draft of the guideline is made available for a 4-week public comment period before it is approved by the AASM Board of Directors for publication.
 All papers are reviewed at least every 5 years and updated as necessary.
 A list of current projects can be found on the Guidelines in Development page.

-Position papers provide guidance on the use of diagnostic or treatment options for patients with sleep disorders when direct evidence is limited.
-Position papers are developed based on both a qualitative review of the relevant literature and clinical expertise of the task force.
+Clinical Guidance Statements, formerly called position papers, provide guidance on the use of diagnostic or treatment options for patients with sleep disorders when direct evidence is limited.
+Clinical Guidance Statements are developed based on both a qualitative review of the relevant literature and clinical expertise of the task force.

 Previously, the AASM developed other document types to guide physicians in evaluating and managing patients with sleep disorders, such as practice parameters (recommendations based on an accompanying systematic review of the evidence), clinical guidelines (recommendations based on a review of the evidence, when available, or expert consensus) and best practice guides (recommendations based largely on expert consensus).
 Several of these are currently still active and will be updated as new evidence becomes available.